-4.4 MPHIL: Management Sciences (HUMAN RESOURCES MANAGEMENT)

-The MPhil provides the student to explore research opportunities in a specialised area of human resources management.
+4.8.
+Masters in Management Sciences: HUMAN RESOURCES MANAGEMENT The masters provides the student to explore research opportunities in a specialised area of human resources management.

-4.4.1 ADMISSION REQUIREMENTS
+4.8.1.
+ADMISSION REQUIREMENTS

-In addition to General Rules G32 through G35, the following rules also apply to the MPhil: Management Sciences (Human Resources Management)

-Either a four-year Bachelor's Degree in Technology: Human Resources Management or an approved Honours degree or equivalent, for which conferment of status has been granted.
+In addition to General Rules G32 through G35, the following rules also apply to the Masters in Management Sciences (Human Resources Management) Either a four-year Bachelor's Degree in Technology: Human Resources Management or an approved Honours degree or equivalent, for which conferment of status has been granted.
 All students will be subject to a selection interview prior to being accepted for the Master's Degree.

-4.4.2 INSTRUCTIONAL PROGRAMME
+4.8.2.
+INSTRUCTIONAL PROGRAMME